 It is always tragic when an unforeseen major medical condition like a heart attack or stroke causes the collision of a bus, car, or truck and injures people and damages property.
 The driver feels awful for being the cause of the collision, and those hurt by an accident or wreck are left wondering if it could have been prevented.
-Medically unfit drivers can cause dangerous car, truck, and bus accidents, putting innocent people at risk of serious personal injury or death.
-Unfortunately, sometimes these medical emergencies come on so suddenly that they could not have been foreseen, but in other cases the driver is aware that this possibility exists.
+Medically unfit drivers can cause a dangerous car, truck, and bus accidents, putting innocent people at risk of serious personal injury or death.
+Unfortunately, sometimes these medical emergencies come on so suddenly that they could not have been foreseen, but in other cases, the driver is aware that this possibility exists.

 Truck Crashes into Home in West Milford WV

 Just this week in Harrison County WV a truck, according to firefighters, “unknowingly” crashed into the side of a home, causing both occupants of the truck to be taken to the hospital for injuries, and caused extensive property damage to the home on Main Street in West Milford.
 The driver of the truck pulled out of a Dollar General Store parking lot and then drove across the street right into the side of a house or building.
 The most likely explanation for this accident would be a sudden complete loss of control by the truck’s driver, possibly caused by a medical condition.

 Self-Reporting of Medical Conditions for WV Driver’s License Renewal